-1.2.6 if the BR is unable to examine, in accordance with resolves 1.2.4 above, non-GSO aeronautical ESIMs with respect to conformity with the pfd limits specified in Part 2 of Annex 1, the Bureau shall request the notifying administration to send to BR a commitment to ensure that the aeronautical non-GSO ESIMs comply with those limits;
+1.2.6 if the BR is unable to examine, in accordance with resolves 1.2.5, non-GSO aeronautical ESIMs with respect to conformity with the pfd limits specified in Part 2 of Annex 1, the notifying administration shall send to BR a commitment to ensure that the aeronautical non-GSO ESIMs comply with those limits;

 1.2.7 the BR shall formulate a qualified favourable finding under No. 11.31 with respect to the pfd limits contained in Part 2 of Annex 1, otherwise the BR shall formulate an unfavourable finding;

-1.2.8 after the successful application of resolves 1.2.4, once the methodology to examine the characteristics of aeronautical non-GSO ESIMs with respect to conformity with the pfd limits on the Earth’s surface specified in Part 2 of Annex 1 is available, resolves 1.2.5 shall be applied by the Bureau;

-1.2.8 after the successful application of resolves 1.2.4, once the methodology to examine the characteristics of aeronautical non-GSO ESIMs with respect to conformity with the pfd limits on the Earth’s surface specified in Part 2 of Annex 1 is available, resolves 1.2.5 shall be applied by the Bureau; Reasons: Duplicated resolves 1.2.8 above was deleted.
+1.2.8 once the methodology to examine the characteristics of aeronautical non-GSO ESIMs with respect to conformity with the pfd limits on the Earth’s surface specified in Part 2 of Annex 1 is available, resolves 1.2.54 shall be applied by the Bureau;

-NOTE: END of a section that was not discussed in detail at CPM23-2
+Reasons: Duplicated resolves 1.2.8 above was deleted.

 …

-NOTE: START of a section that was not discussed in detail at CPM23-2

 2 that non-GSO ESIMs shall not be used or relied upon for safety-of-life applications;

-3 that the operation of non-GSO ESIMs within the territory, including territorial waters and airspace, of an administration shall be carried out only if a licence according to No. 18.1 of that administration is obtained, authorized by that administration;

-4 that the operation of non-GSO ESIMs within the territory, including territorial waters and airspace, under the jurisdiction of any administration shall be carried out only if a licence according to No. 18.1 of that administration is obtained;

 Reasons: Moved to new recognizing j), as it refers to an existing provision.

-5 that the notifying administrations of those non-GSO FSS systems with which non-GSO ESIMs in the frequency bands as detailed in considering a) above are intended to operate shall submit a commitment to the Bureau to immediately take the required action to eliminate or reduce the interference to an acceptable level upon receiving a report of unacceptable interference (see resolves 6);
+3 that the notifying administrations of those non-GSO FSS systems with which non-GSO ESIMs in the frequency bands in considering a) above are intended to operate shall submit a commitment to the Bureau to immediately act to eliminate or reduce the interference to an acceptable level upon receiving a report of unacceptable interference (see resolves 1.4.2);

-NOTE: END of a section that was not discussed in detail at CPM23-2

 …

-NOTE: START of a section that was not discussed in detail at CPM23-2

-Option 1

-8 that the application of this Resolution does not provide regulatory status to non-GSO ESIMs different from that derived from the non-GSO FSS satellite system with which they communicate, taking into account the provisions referred to in this Resolution (see recognizing b) above),

-Option 2

-8 that the application of this Resolution does not provide regulatory status to non-GSO ESIMs different from that derived from the non-GSO FSS satellite system with which they communicate, taking into account the provisions referred to in this Resolution (see recognizing b) above),Reasons: The original recognizing b) was deleted.
+56 that the application of this Resolution does not provide regulatory status to non-GSO ESIMs different from that derived from the non-GSO FSS satellite system with which they communicate, taking into account the provisions referred to in this Resolution;

-NOTE: END of a section that was not discussed in detail at CPM23-2
+Reasons: The original recognizing b) was deleted.

+6 that any course of action taken under this Resolution has no impact on the original date of receipt of the frequency assignments of the non-GSO FSS satellite system with which non-GSO ESIMs communicate or on the coordination requirements of that satellite system;

 …